A-Naive-Dreamer/borneo-dream-space-laboratory/README.md

 ## Description

-Blog built using CodeIgniter, Angular, and JQery.
+Blog built using CodeIgniter, AngularJS, and JQuery.

 ## Table of Contents